Cannabis has emerged as a widely regarded substance and is gaining a lot of traction around the world with legislators.

 The Journal of Clinical Investigations established a link between CBD use and decreased blood pressure.
 In a trial of nine healthy males, resting blood pressure decreased by about 6mmHg and stroke volume by about 8ml.
 During this trial they also looked at the effect CBD had on blood pressure during exercise and cold stress.
 They determined it lowered blood pressure, increased heart rate, and reduced stroke volume during exercise with similar results during cold stress.
 These results could lead to further studies for finding whether or not CBD could be used as a treatment for various cardiovascular illnesses.

-When an individual consumes Cannabis, their default mode network, or DMN, slightly deactivates.
+When an individual consumes cannabis, their default mode network, or DMN, slightly deactivates.
 The DMN “normalizes” your everyday activities and sensations.
 So, when a person’s DMN partially deactivates that individual will tend to further question their everyday activities.
 This effect is common among many other psychedelics as well.
-Due to this, some users have reported a psychedelic effect when consuming Cannabis after having used Ayahuasca.

 Common Side Effects